rabbitmq/rabbitmq-website/site/passwords.md

 to store user credentials.
 When a new user is added using `rabbitmqctl`, her password is combined with a salt value and hashed.

-As of version 3.6.0, RabbitMQ can be configured to use several password hashing functions:
+RabbitMQ can be configured to use several password hashing functions:

  * SHA-256
  * SHA-512